Deepsjai/nlp4finance.github.io/README.md

 The general structure of an earnings call comprises of three sections which includes Safe harbor statement, Information on the company's financials and Q&A section.
 The Earning calls discuss a number of topics ranging from company's operational results and financial statements for the period just ended and their outlook for the future.
 This is followed byb the Q&A During which investors, analysts, and other participants in the call have an opportunity to ask questions on financials of the company.
 The overall sentiment extracted from the earning calls gives an insight as to how to invest, analyse the position of the company.

 How does the ESG fit into the earning calls?
 ESG stands for Environmental, Social and Governance and is increasingly being integrated along with other financial factors in the investment decision making process.
-ESG integrated strategies are very popular as they are used to access the sustainability and risks associated with the investment.
+ESG integrated strategies are very popular as they are used to access the sustainability and risks associated with the investment.[[1]](#ref1)

+The purpose of this project

 ### Futher Motivation :

 It is further possible that the sentiments for ESG based topics can reflect on the stock price movements of the company and trading strategies can be created using the predictions on the stock returns.
-It woukld be interesting to know if these strategies can beat benchmark trading strategies.
+The predictive power of the ESG factors on volatility and stock returns can be very advantageous in creating investing strategies and can compete with the relevance of other factors in doing so.
+It would be interesting to know if these strategies can beat benchmark trading strategies.
  <br />
 The owner of this project is  [Deepsha Jain](https://www.linkedin.com/in/deepsjai/) who is 2nd year Masters in Quantitative and computational Finance candidate at Georgia Tech.  <br />